idaholab/MontePy/doc/source/developing.rst

    If you are working on a new feature or bug that is not covered by an issue, please file an issue first.

 #.
 Work on a new branch.
 The branches: ``develop`` and ``main`` are protected.
-   All new code must be accepted through a merge request.
+   All new code must be accepted through a merge request or pull request.
-   The easiest way to make this branch is to "create merge request" from gitlab.
+   The easiest way to make this branch is to "create pull request" from github.
    This will create a new branch (though with an unwieldy name) that you can checkout and work on.

 #.
 Run the test cases.
 Montepy relies heavily on its over 200 tests for the development process.